-For the numerous Americans who make financial resolutions at the start of the year only to give up on them come February, follow these tips to make your goals stick in 2014.
+For the numerous Americans who make financial resolutions at the start of the year only to give up on them come February, follow these tips to make your goals stick.

 Vary goal intensity.
 Give yourself a short-term goal such as paying more than the minimum on one credit card this month.
 A long-term goal could be setting up — and adding to — the emergency savings account you know you should have but didn’t get around to starting last year.